Introduction

 - Click OK and let Rufus create the drive

-The resulting USB will install Windows 11 without TPM/Secure Boot checks.
+The resulting USB will install Windows 11 without TPM, Secure Boot, RAM, or storage checks, depending on what you selected.

 del D:\sources\appraiserres.dll